lhmouse/k3/doc/clients.md

   relationship between a request-response message pair.
 The server shall never send both `serial` and `opcode`.

+Field names without `@` are free for any protocol-specific use.

 [back to table of contents](#table-of-contents)

 ## Client-to-Server Opcodes